farkas93/udacity_robot_software_engineer_nd/README.md

+# udacity_robot_software_engineer_nd
+Nanodegree for robot software engineer on Udacity

+Please note that the current project to submit is always located in the root folder.
+It should be straight forward to use the repo root as catkin workspace.
+Previous project material should be found as hidden folder with the scheme ".prjectX/", with X indicating the project number.
+Small change for test push

 # Project 3: Where Am I

 The goal of this is the localization of a mobile robot using the ROS AMCL package.